-Harleen Bedi, a Milton, Ont.-based Senior Financial Advisor at TD and mother of two, stresses that financial planning is key for any parent looking at parental leave.
+Harleen Bedi, a Milton, Ont.-based Senior Personal Banker at TD and mother of two, stresses that having a financial goal is key for any parent looking at parental leave.
 Whether you're expanding your family very soon or thinking about it for the future, the earlier you can start building up your savings, the better.

 "You always need savings to fall back on," she says.

 Here are some more tips to think about as you plan for parental leave.

 No matter where you are in life, Bedi explains, it’s important to build your savings.
 Start by contributing to your Tax-Free Savings Account (TFSA) or Registered Retirement Savings Plan (RRSP) (or both if possible).
 To keep yourself on track, she recommends setting up automated transfers — you can choose the frequency of the transfers, but she recommends aligning it to your payday—from your chequing to a savings account, or a TFSA or an RRSP.

 Canadians can contribute to both an RRSP and a TFSA.
 However, it's critical to remember that there are contribution limits for both.
 For more information on RRSPs and TFSAs, including contribution limits, consult this article about RRSPs and TFSAs from TD Stories.